Frequently Asked Questions

-As a wholesaler, unfortunately we do not sell our products directly to the general public.
+Unfortunately as a wholesaler, we do not sell our products directly to the general public.
 Our products are stocked by our network of distributors Australia-wide, which cater for a variety of different locations, industries and products.
-To find out which distributor is best for your needs, please contact us on 1800 456 837 (overseas +612 9868 7708), or email us email@example.com.

-As a wholesaler, unfortunately we do not sell our products directly to the general public.
+Unfortunately as a wholesaler, we do not sell our products directly to the general public.
 Our products are stocked by our network of distributors Australia-wide, which cater for a variety of different locations, industries and products.
 As such, each distributor is responsible for setting their own prices on each of our products.
-To find out which distributor is best for your needs, please contact us on 1800 456 837 (overseas +612 9868 7708), or email us firstname.lastname@example.org.

 Our PrimeOn hand care range is proudly manufactured locally in Australia.
 We are registered with the official Australian Made Campaign Ltd., a not-for-profit established by the Australian Chamber of Commerce & Industry to promote Australian-made products.
 Our glove and protective apparel products are manufactured offshore.